ricardoj-m/BI-Project-For-Trucking-Company/README.md

 This solution establishes a completely automated data ecosystem:

-  **1. Automated Collection:** Submitted load tickets are captured instantly.
+1. Automated Collection: Submitted load tickets are captured instantly.

-  **2. Supabase Data Hub:** A cloud-based Supabase (PostgreSQL) database handles all data storage and background calculations (such as dynamic fuel surcharges     and dispatch fees) automatically behind the scenes.
+2. Supabase Data Hub: A cloud-based Supabase (PostgreSQL) database handles all data storage and background calculations (such as dynamic fuel surcharges     and dispatch fees) automatically behind the scenes.

-  **3. Control Center:** An interactive dashboard allows management to monitor revenue pools, load frequencies, and route performance in real time.
+3. Control Center: An interactive dashboard allows management to monitor revenue pools, load frequencies, and route performance in real time.

-  **4. Instant Invoicing:** Billing administrators can select an accounting window on the dashboard and click a link to generate custom-formatted, self-calculating spreadsheet statements automatically.
+4. Instant Invoicing: Billing administrators can select an accounting window on the dashboard and click a link to generate custom-formatted, self-calculating spreadsheet statements automatically.

   🛠️ **Tools**

-**Data Ingestion:** JotForm for field data entry, routed instantly using Make (formerly Integromat) automation webhooks.
+* Data Ingestion: JotForm for field data entry, routed instantly using Make (formerly Integromat) automation webhooks.

-**Database Management:** Supabase / PostgreSQL for secure relational data tables, specialized processing routines, and live analytics views.
+* Database Management: Supabase / PostgreSQL for secure relational data tables, specialized processing routines, and live analytics views.

-**Business Intelligence:** Looker Studio for interactive executive tracking dashboards and parameter filtering.
+* Business Intelligence: Looker Studio for interactive executive tracking dashboards and parameter filtering.

-**Automation Layer:** Google Apps Script (JavaScript) for communicating with the database and dynamically building formatted spreadsheets.
+* Automation Layer: Google Apps Script (JavaScript) for communicating with the database and dynamically building formatted spreadsheets.

 🔄 **System Architecture & Data Journey**